edimuj/cordova-plugin-audioinput/README.md

 ```

-After the Cordova `deviceready` event has fired:
+After the Cordova `deviceready` event has fired (don't forget to first check/get microphone permissions
+as shown in the basic example above):
 ```javascript

 // Start capturing audio from the microphone